-The modified natural cycle protocol is not recommended Strong 0000 over the GnRH antagonist protocol for poor responders.
-Strong //
+The modified natural cycle protocol is not recommended over Strong () the GnRH antagonist protocol for poor responders.

 The modified natural cycle apparently offers a cost-effective and patient-friendly alternative to conventional stimulation, but the pregnancy rates and LBRs remain low.
 More prospective RCTs with a greater sample are required before adopting this technique as an effective alternative to conventional stimulation in poor responders.